animatlabs/animatlabs.github.io/_posts/2024-03-23-better-result-handling-with-result-object.md

 The Result pattern clearly indicates that user input validation is a part of the normal flow and not an exceptional circumstance.

-- **Easier Error Handling:** It guides the caller to handle both success and failure cases explicitly, making the code more robust.
+- **Easier Error Handling:** It guides the caller to handle both success and failure cases explicitly, making the code more reliable.
 - **Enhanced Performance:** Avoiding exceptions for regular control flow scenarios like input validation is more performance-efficient.
 - **Flexibility and Extensibility:** The Result pattern can easily be extended or modified to include additional details about the failure or even success scenarios, without changing the method signature.

-## Conclusion
+## Exceptions vs Results

 We should reserve exceptions for truly unforeseen events.
 They are best suited for situations where the error is beyond your immediate handling capabilities.
 For everything else, the clarity and structure offered by the Result pattern are far more beneficial.